-Case Study of a sucessful North Devon District Hospital medical negligence claim
+Successful North Devon District Hospital medical negligence claim.

 On 19th December 2015 our client gave birth to a baby girl at North Devon District Hospital, the delivery was uneventful.
 She was discharged from hospital later the same day.

 However, on Monday 11th January 2016 the new mother started to feel unwell.
 She was experiencing cramping pains in her stomach.
 The following day she had severe pains on the right side of her stomach and remained in bed for the day.
 She found it painful to stand up or move around and had a temperature.

 She continued to feel unwell and had a telephone consultation with her GP surgery on 14th January.
 She was asked to attend the surgery in person that day and upon examination had a temperature of 37.2.
 She was noted as having “pain on moving/coughing/sitting up.
 Tender all across lower abdomen with percussion tenderness and mild rebound”.